Global "hotspots" where new coronaviruses may emerge have been identified | ExBulletin

 Centralized production of livestock is of particular concern.
 Because this practice connects large populations of genetically similar, often immunosuppressed animals that are very vulnerable to the development of the disease, they said.

-“Changes in land use can have a significant impact on human health, because we are not only changing the environment, but also increasing exposure to zoonotic diseases.
-Berkeley, California, USA.
+“Changes in land use can have significant implications for human health, because we are not only changing the environment, but also increasing exposure to common berkeley infections.
+“That’s what the study co-author, Professor Paolo Dodrico of the University of California, Berkeley, said, from Berkeley, California, USA.

 “All formal land-use changes have a chain reaction that can affect human health as well as environmental and social impacts on resources such as carbon accumulation, microclimate and water availability.
 Should also be evaluated, “said Doorico.